-The Free Application for Federal Student Aid or FAFSA is the financial aid application you will need to complete in order to apply for federal and state student grants, work-study, and loans.
+The Free Application for Federal Student Aid (FAFSA) is the financial aid application you will need to complete in order to apply for federal and state student grants, work-study, and loans.
 There is no charge for completing or submitting the FAFSA.
-Apply online at www.fafsa.gov.
+Apply online at fafsa.ed.gov.